top of page

 See All

-Time Commitment: 20 - 30 hours p/Week (depending on availability) - Minimum 6 months commitment Minimum education level: Preferably a master’s degree (ongoing or concluded) Reports to: Employability
+Time Commitment: 20-25 hours/weekly (depending on availability) Minimum education level: Preferably a master’s degree (ongoing or concluded) Reports to: Employability Program Manager Start date : As s

 Comments